Apple Butter Frolic

 The Mennonite Heritage Center’s Apple Butter Frolic will be held on Saturday, October 1.
 This popular autumn festival has been enjoyed by the local community for over 40 years.
 The Frolic is an opportunity to learn how Mennonites and their neighbors lived 100 or more years ago, and it’s great fun for young and old alike.
 It also raises important funds to support the mission of the Mennonite Heritage Center.
 Learn more.

-The Mennonite Heritage Center is a museum and historical library dedicated to preserving and sharing the stories of Mennonite faith and life in eastern Pennsylvania.
-Mennonite Christians first settled in the Delaware Valley in 1683 and have been part of eastern Pennsylvania’s community and religious life for over 300 years.
+The Mennonite Heritage Center is a museum and library dedicated to preserving and sharing the stories of Mennonite faith and life in eastern Pennsylvania.
+Mennonite Christians first settled in the Delaware Valley in 1683 and have been part of Pennsylvania’s community and religious life for over 300 years.
 You are invited to visit the heritage center to see changing exhibits, use our historical library and take part in events, programs and workshops throughout the year.

 The Mennonite Heritage Center hosts numerous workshops and programs throughout the year, as well as major events, including Whack & ...Read More

 We welcome you to view our exhibits and learn about the unique heritage of Mennonites in eastern Pennsylvania.
 Hours: Tuesday ...Read More

 The Mennonite Heritage Center houses an excellent Anabaptist and genealogical research library named in honor of John L. Ruth, as ...Read More

 Feature barn wedding rental near Philadelphia!
 Rustic, authentic, historic Nyce barn with new construction and amenities on the grounds of ...Read More